 In launching Regents Opera in 2012 we have kept innovation at the forefront of the new company.
 Performances have not been confined to the proscenium arch, but engage the audience from a theatrical environment in the round to large-scale promenade installations.
+Our flexable orchestra the Regents Consort brings an extra dimension to performances.

 General director Nicholas Heath says: “This is an exciting time for the independent world of opera.
 Despite the current difficult financial climate, Regents Opera ensures that everyone who loves opera will be able to attend a stylish and high-quality production with fabulous singing and in doing so challenge the established subsidised sector as we have done in the past with the standards set by Opera A La Carte.”